 Don’t: Cut out all of your favorite foods.

-By planning your meals, like one of our social media ambassadors, Amanda Meixner (@meowmeix) does every week, you make it easier to eat healthier because you don’t have to think about it every day.
-You just grab your breakfast and/or your lunch and go.
-We’re going to start posting her meal plan photos each Monday to keep you inspired.
+By planning your meals out ahead of time, you make it easier to eat healthier because you don’t have to think about it every day.

 Don’t: Push yourself to the point of injury.

-Whenever I start a new fitness program, I assume I’m going to be sore for the first two weeks.
-Even if the soreness doesn’t last that long, it helps my mind get in the right zone.
 “Soreness is a right of passage, but it’s still difficult to deal with,” says Edwards.
-“Don’t go 100% on Day One, and ramp things up each day based on how you feel.
+“Don’t go 100 percent on Day 1, and ramp things up each day based on how you feel.
 If you do get sore, back off but don’t stop.
-Doing a workout at 50% is a lot better than nothing.
+Doing a workout at 50 percent is a lot better than nothing.
 It will also help your soreness fade quicker.”
-Here are some great tips on how to avoid soreness.

 Don’t: Fall back into old bad habits.

 No matter what change you’re making — whether it’s a new fitness routine or a cross-country move — there are bound to be growing pains.